dperuo/dperuo/README.md

 ### I Don’t Track How You Work

-My focus is on the [value](#maximize-roi) we bring to our clients and customers.
-If you can do that in 24 minutes while sitting on a park bench in Zurich, then do it!
+I focus on the [value](#maximize-roi) we bring to our clients and customers, not how many hours you work or how fast you respond to messages.
+If you can deliver value in 18 minutes while sitting on a park bench in Zurich, then do it!

 ### Make Team Communication Easy